Jean-François de Galaup, comte de Lapérouse: Preparations

-As early as March 1785, Lapérouse proposed that Paul Monneron, who had been chosen as the expedition's chief engineer, go to London to find out about the anti-scurvy measures recommended by Cook and the exchange items used by Cook in his dealings with native peoples, and to buy scientific instruments of English manufacture.
+As early as March 1785, Lapérouse proposed that Paul Mérault Monneron, who had been chosen as the expedition's chief engineer, go to London to find out about the anti-scurvy measures recommended by Cook and the exchange items used by Cook in his dealings with native peoples, and to buy scientific instruments of English manufacture.

 The best-known figure from Cook's missions, Joseph Banks, intervened at the Royal Society to obtain for Monneron two inclining compasses that had belonged to Cook.
 Furnished with a list produced by Charles Pierre Claret de Fleurieu, Monneron also bought scientific instruments from some of the largest English firms, particularly Ramsden.
 He even surpassed Fleurieu's directives by acquiring two sextants of a new type.

+The Montgolfier brothers gave to Laperouse two prototypes of the newly invented hot air balloons to carry on board the Astrolabe.
+There is no evidence that they were used during the voyage.

 Crew

 Lapérouse was well liked by his men.
 Among his crew there were ten scientists: Joseph Lepaute Dagelet (1751–1788), an astronomer and mathematician; Robert de Lamanon, a geologist; La Martinière, a botanist; a physicist; three naturalists; and three illustrators, Gaspard Duché de Vancy and an uncle and nephew named Prévost.
 Another of the scientists was Jean-André Mongez.
 Even both chaplains were scientifically schooled.

 One of the young men who applied for the voyage was a 16-year-old Corsican named Napoléon Bonaparte.
 Bonaparte, a second lieutenant from Paris' military academy at the time, made the preliminary list but he was ultimately not chosen for the voyage list and remained behind in France.
 At the time, Bonaparte was interested in serving in the navy rather than army because of his proficiency in mathematics and artillery, both valued skills on warships.

-Copying the work methods of Cook's scientists, the scientists on this voyage would base their calculations of longitude on precision chronometers and the distance between the moon and the sun followed by theodolite triangulations or bearings taken from the ship, the same as those taken by Cook to produce his maps of the Pacific islands.
+Copying the work methods of Cook's scientists, the scientists on this voyage would base their calculations of longitude on precision chronometers and the distance between the Moon and the Sun followed by theodolite triangulations or bearings taken from the ship, the same as those taken by Cook to produce his maps of the Pacific islands.
 As regards geography, Lapérouse decisively showed the rigour and safety of the methods proven by Cook.
 From his voyage, the resolution of the problem of longitude was evident and mapping attained a scientific precision.
 Impeded (as Cook had been) by the continual mists enveloping the northwestern coast of America, he did not succeed any better in producing complete maps, though he managed to fill in some of the gaps.